noob-queen/Dipti/README.md

 This is my first ever repository made.

-I love to :dance:, :eat: and :work:
+I love to :dancer:, :eat: and :work: